Dear Homeschool Mom, It is okay to just say No. Boundaries for the Homeschool mom are essential to keeping your priorities and not burning out.

 We want the best for our children.
 As moms, we were brave enough to step out of the box and seek a way of learning and living that worked better for our children and our family.
 We are willing to take the reins and teach our children.

 We are often courageous to lead in other areas as well.
 Often we are also the moms to step up and teach a class on Sunday morning or on whatever night our church has another teaching time.

-Consumer vs. Owner Divide
+Mom Mindset: Consumer vs. Ownership Divide

 As homeschool mothers, we have crossed the barrier from just dropping our kids off to taking responsibility for how our children turn out.
 Crossing the divide between just being a consumer and having a sense of ownership and responsibility for the organizations and activities that we are involved in, is a seismic shift that results in more commitment and time spent.